EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 ### Steps in Putting an SAMD21 board to sleep<!--! {#sleep_fxn_samd21} -->

-After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep) SAMD21 boards finish their bedtime routine with these steps.
+After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep), SAMD21 boards finish their bedtime routine with these steps:

 - Detach any USB devices (ie, the built in USB drivers for communication with a PC)
   - This is skipped if the TinyUSB library is called for some reason.